eacarras/serverless_api_gateway_lambda_example/README.md

 - - Folder name and documentation (serverless_express_dynamo)
 - Simple CRUD to an RDS instance with Serverless
 - - Folder name (crud_rd)(mini quick project)(just a template not worked at all)
+- Simple application connected to a s3 bucket
+- - Folder name (s3)

 ## Endpoints
 In the password strength project we only have one endpoint: